KusionStack/.github/profile/README.md

 By keeping more operation works finished in the Kubernetes layer, KusionStack Operating reduces complexity when interacting with Kubernetes and enhances convenience for platform developers.

+## 🚀 Karpor

+[Karpor](https://github.com/KusionStack/karpor) is a Modern **Kubernetes Explorer** focusing on **🔍 Search, 💡 Insight and 🤖 Intelligence**.

+It has keywords such as self-host, non-invasive, read-only, secure compliance, multi-cloud/multi-cluster support, custom logical view, and can serve as a **Kubernetes Data Plane** to reduce the cost of discovering and understanding kubernetes resources.

 ## 🔮 Our Mission

 Empower organizations to build self-service, collaborative, reliable, and sustainable [Internal Developer Platform](https://internaldeveloperplatform.org/) at any scale.